angelopedroso/stella/README.md

 # Stella - Multilingual Chat Application

-> **Note**: This is a README template for the Stella application, a chat website aimed at facilitating communication in different languages.
-The application supports text messages and video calls and features a dark mode.
-The client is built with Next.js 14, Tailwind CSS, ShadCN (a component library), React Hook Form, Zod, and utilizes WebSockets (socket.io) and P2P (PeerJS).
-The server is developed with NestJS, Mongoose, Peer, and Socket.io.

-## Stella - Multilingual Chat

 Welcome to Stella, your chat platform that makes communication in different languages easy and efficient.
 Stella allows text messages and video calls, providing an integrated and user-friendly chat experience.

 ### Key Features